 - Have the ability to meet academic, co-curricular, and field experience requirements.

 Pritzker students apply for the global health program in their first year of medical school.
-The due date for applications will be in February 2018.
+The due date for applications was in February 2018.
 Currently, only the global health track is open to Pritzker students, unless they are in one of the joint degree programs (MD/MBA or MD/MPP), in which case the U.S.-focused track is an option, and the due date is September 4, 2018.

 Applications received by the deadline will be notified mid to late September.
 The program is usually full after this first round of applications.
 Applications received after the deadline will be considered, as space permits.